MathewTomberlin/SwarmUI_MCP_Agent/README.md

 prompt and then the agent is invoked with the input.
 The agent will use the generate_image Action with the supplied prompt as Action Input, calling the local SwarmUI API /GenerateText2Image endpoint with the prompt and other hardcoded image generation settings.

+# Starting the SwarmUI MCP Server
+From the /SwarmUI_MCP_Agent/src directory, run: tsc server.ts && node server.js

+# Running the Agent
+With the SwarmUIMCPServer running, from the /SwarmUI_MCP_Agent directory, run: python run.py

+# Viewing Generated Images
+Generated images are available within the SwarmUI Image History or directly within the SwarmUI /Ouput directory